abhishektiwari/scholarimpact/paper/paper.md

 ---
-title: 'ScholarImpact: A Python tool to analyse, visualise, and share your research impact, output and scholarly influence using bibliometric data'
+title: 'ScholarImpact: A Python tool to analyse, visualise, and share individual research impact, output and scholarly influence using bibliometric data'
 tags:
   - Python
   - bibliometrics